ipekozbay/ipekozbay/README.md

   I believe that lifelong learning and I love programming and learning new things

 * I'm currently learning 'Java and React' and working on OOP.
-* I wrote in C and ruby programming language and still I am writing .
 *  I’m looking for an internship place.

 - 🔭 I’m currently working on Human Resources Management System with Java  if you wonder my codes You can check my repository https://github.com/ipekozbay/HRMS